Learning & Practicing Wilderness Skills while Learning How to Peer Mentor

 - AND if possible, attach a photograph of the LIT doing something in nature...

-On Friday of the LIT week, the LITs will be invited to demonstrate their willingness to be an LIT and mentor and to show what skills they learned and how they can integrate them…it can be something they crafted, wrote, a video, a lesson plan.
-Frank will discuss this more on the first day of Camp.
+On the last day of the LIT week, the LITs will be invited to demonstrate their willingness to be an LIT and mentor and to show what skills they learned and how they can integrate them...it can be something they crafted, wrote, a video, a lesson plan.
+Frank will discuss this more on the first day of the Program.

-Upon completion of the LIT week, participants are assessed and may have the opportunity to attend any or all At Home in the Woods Programs as an LIT for half price!
+Upon completion of the LIT Program, participants are assessed and may have the opportunity to attend any or all At Home in the Woods Camps as an LIT for half price!
 There are LIMITED spots for LITs at each At Home in the Woods week (ONLY 2/WEEK RECEIVE LIT DISCOUNT)…so be sure to register early!

 Things Past LITs Have Said about Being a Leader in Training: